kartikey-vyas/GI-timeseries-classification/project-logs/kartikey.md

 ### 15 Sept
 TASK FOR TODAY: multi-class feature selection code
 I have the code that is specific to my problem ready.
 I need to generalise this code and make it work as a tsfresh transformer.

+### 17/09/20

+clone tsfresh
+run tests without any mods

+create local branch
+implem changes
+implem unit tests
+check all tests pass (old and new)

+old should behave as expected

+create clones of the p value tests for multiclass testing

+Baseline
+Ach
+AT

+5 - ach,at
+6 - ach,hex

+another binary problem: at, hex

+@ peng about the diff between drugs

+tsfresh integration
+unit tests

+CV on the original problem
+binary problems

+@ peng about importance of interpretability

+store the feature importances from the cval of each fold look at stats - which features have been picked the most, avg of importance over folds look at highest ranked features - inspect these

+run with different random seeds for the classifier

+10x repeated 10 fold cval - wouldnt work